Joel-Kazadi/Batch-Processing-System-for-Service-Recommendations/README.md

 ### 2. Prepare Raw Data

-Place your raw CSV files in the folder:
+Place the raw CSV files in the folder:

 ```bash
 ingestion/source_data/